skramm/homog2d/docs/homog2d_qa.md

 <dd>
 Probably bad branch managment...
 As "branching is free", I tend to create branches on the fly, but sometimes forget, and/or they are too different to sync up, so I just let them go.
-But the point to remember is that "master" will always stay clean (build and tests ok).
+But the point to remember is that "master" will always stay clean (build and tests ok), and will regularly be updated with bugfixes and new features.
 </dd>

 </dl>